FirelyTeam/firely-docs/firelyserver/features/bulkdataexport.rst

 :url: [firely-server-base]/Group/<group-id>/$export
 :note: For now we only support inclusion in a Group through Group.member.

 Making a $export request will create a new task in the database with status "Queued".
-The request should return an absolute <b>$exportstatus</b> URL in the Content-Location header and the OperationOutcome in the body.
+The request should return an absolute $exportstatus URL in the Content-Location header and the OperationOutcome in the body.

 $exportstatus
 -------------

+The $export request should return the $exportstatus url for your export task.
+This url can be used to request the current status of the task through a GET request, or to cancel the task through a DELETE request.

 $exportfilerequest
 ------------------